spencer-owens/catch-a-case/docs/new-project-setup.md

    - Clarify how users will interact with the application (registration, navigation, messaging flows).

 5. @technical-requirements.md
-   - Generate comprehensive overview of the data models, core functionality, authorization, and real-time requirements needed to fulfill the user stories and features we’ve outlined.
+   - Generate comprehensive overview of the data models, core functionality, authorization, and real-time requirements needed to fulfill the user stories and features we've outlined.

 6. @data-model.md
    - Break down the data models and relationships needed for our project.